xljiang/tournament-manager/GroupProject/Design-Team/design-discussion.md

 The cons of the design are:

-1. No database integration is shown.
+1. Database integration requires relationship between Tournament class and the database.
-2. TourneyCalc class from Assignment 4 could have been useful.
+2. Need relationship class between TourneyCal and Manager class.
-3. Class “Prize” should be connected to class “Ongoing Tournament” for ease of retrieval by both Player and Manager.
+3. Record first, second, and third prize winner names in Tournament class.

 ###Team Design